SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### The pitstop

 The process of the pitstop handling differs between the various supported simulations.
 Below you will find some simulation specific hints.
-Please note, that pitstop handling is currently available for *Assetto Corsa Competizione* and *rFactor 2*.
+Please note, that pitstop handling is currently available for *Assetto Corsa Competizione*, *rFactor 2* and *RaceRoom Racing Experience*.

 A final warning: If you ever perform a pitstop, which has not been planned and prepared by Jona, Jona will be very confused, say the least.
 You can do this, but please double check the recommendations of Jona for each subsequent pitstop, especially the chosen tyre set, if you don't want to end up with worn out tyres for your last stint.